LEARNAcademy/syllabus/rails_model/migrations.md

 In our terminal, we will type the following commands:
 ```
-$ rails new user -d postgresql -T
+$ rails new test_app -d postgresql -T
-$ cd user
+$ cd test_app
+$ rails g model User
 $ rails db:create
 $ rails server
 ```
+We specifically do not assign any columns to this database.
+We will add those later, via a migration!

-Then we can check to see if the server is running correctly by navigating in our browser to:
+For now, lets check to see if the server is running correctly by navigating in our browser to:

 `http://localhost:3000`
 or